BasseyIsrael/SQL-Execution-Scripts/README.md

-## **Data Validation - Schema Monitoring** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Save%20and%20send%20email.vb)
+## **Data Validation - Schema Monitoring** [(View)](https://github.com/BasseyIsrael/SQL-Execution-Scripts/blob/main/SQL%20Scripts%20(Database%20Querying)/Data%20Validation%20-%20Schema%20Monitoring.sql)

---Set of scripts to be used in data validation for monitoring schemas present in the tables in the database are presented here.
+Set of scripts to be used in data validation for monitoring schemas present in the tables in the database are presented here.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.

 - `Test 01` - Verify TableStructure("BySQL") by comparing snapshot in SQL code vs actual schema/structure for table
 - `Test 02` - Verify TableData("BySQL") - Data should not change for table